lucasaec/cs680Calabrese/PA5/README.md

 /usr/NX/scripts/vgl/vglrun ./Tutorial
 ```
 # How to load an object
-Place object files in the Obj folder.
-Place material files in the object folder.
-They should download when the repository is cloned.
+Place object files in the objects folder.
+Place material files in the objects folder.
+They should be download when the repository is cloned.
-See Command line arguments to know what to do next.
+See "Text Input" to know what to do next.

-## Input
+## Text Input
 Run the code like this:
 Example:
 ```./Tutorial```